rockstor/rockstor-doc/interface/docker-based-rock-ons/adguard-home.rst

 AdGuard Home Rock-on
 ==========================

-Before you install the Adguard Home rock-on, you should understand the prerequisites and configurations common to all Rockstor :ref:`rockons_intro`;
+Before you install the Adguard Home Rock-on, you should understand the prerequisites and configurations common to all Rockstor :ref:`rockons_intro`;
 specifically the :ref:`rockons_preinstall` and :ref:`rockons_root`
 requirements.